Fast Rerandomization via the BRAIN

 \section{Introduction}

-Randomized experiments balance covariates on average and have been the gold standard for drawing causal inferences.
-However, as pointed out by \cite{morgan2012rerandomization}, covariate imbalances between treatment groups often exist in practice due to the randomness in complete randomization(CR).
-An intuitive and practical solution to this issue is randomizing repeatedly until a prespecified covariate balance criterion is achieved.
-Despite the long history and widespread use of rerandomization \citep{student1938comparison,cox1982randomization,bailey1987valid,maclure2006measuring,imai2008misunderstandings,bruhn2009pursuit}, its theoretical implications were first studied by \cite{morgan2012rerandomization} using the Mahalanobis distance only recently.
-Since then, rerandomization has attracted growing research interests, and its theory underpinnings have been established in various scenarios \citep{morgan2015tiers,li2018asymptotic,zhou2018sequential,li2020factorial,shi2022split,wang2023stratified,lu2023cluster}.
+Randomized experiments have been the gold standard for drawing causal inferences in a wide range of settings, including clinical trials \citep{rosenberger2015randomization}, social sciences \citep{bloom2008core}, and economic research \citep{duflo2007using}.
+The method relies on the assumption that, by randomly assigning units to treatment and control groups, covariates are balanced.
+Therefore, any differences in outcomes between the groups can be attributed causally to the treatment.
+However, covariate imbalances between treatment groups often exist in practice due to the randomness in such complete randomization (CR) \citep{rosenberger2008handling,xu2010propensity,morgan2012rerandomization,krieger2019nearly}.
+This is a major issue because it introduces confounding, making it unclear whether observed differences in outcomes are due to the treatment or to pre-existing differences between groups, consequently invalidating any inference made.

-As the name of rerandomization indicates, researchers typically conduct rerandomization by repeatedly sampling treatment assignments until a balanced one is generated.
-This procedure is then repeated thousands of times since numerous independent qualified assignments are required to perform randomization-based inference.
-Therefore, rerandomization can be time-consuming using the acceptance-rejection sampling rerandomization(ARSRR) strategy. \cite{zhu2022pair} proposed a pair-switching rerandomization(PSRR) method to reduce the computational cost of rerandomization.
-However, the authors only considered a fixed number of covariates and a fixed covariate imbalance threshold.
-As we will show in \autoref{sec:simulation}, PSRR can be slower than ARSRR in certain settings.
-Moreover, both ARSRR and PSRR are computationally inefficient in settings considered by recent works, including diminishing covariate imbalance and high-dimensional covariates \citep{branson2021ridge,wang2022diminishing,zhang2023pca}.
-Additionally, although \cite{zhu2022pair} extended PSRR to sequential experiments, PSRR is not applicable in other structured experiments such as stratified experiments or experiments with clusters.
+An intuitive solution to this issue is rerandomization -- randomizing repeatedly until some prespecified covariate balance criterion is achieved \citep{student1938comparison,cox1982randomization,bailey1987valid,maclure2006measuring,imai2008misunderstandings,bruhn2009pursuit}.
+The most popular choice for the balance criterion is requiring the Mahalanobis distance between the covariate matrices of the treatment group and the control group to be lower than some threshold $a$.
+Despite the long history and widespread use of rerandomization, its theoretical implications using the Mahalanobis distance was only recently studied by \cite{morgan2012rerandomization}.
+Since then, rerandomization has attracted growing research interests, and its theory underpinnings have been established in various scenarios \citep{morgan2015tiers,li2018asymptotic,zhou2018sequential,li2020factorial,shi2022split,wang2023stratified,lu2023cluster,zhao2024no,branson2024power}.